 If you’re self-employed you’ll probably be asked for several years’ worth of accounts to prove your income.

-If you have no income from employment or self-employment you’re unlikely to be able to secure a mortgage, no matter how big your Right to Buy discount.
+If you have no income from employment or self-employment you’re unlikely to be able to get a mortgage, no matter how big your Right to Buy discount.

-Although some types of benefits may be taken into account when calculating mortgage affordability, housing benefit won’t be.
+Some types of benefits can be taken into account when calculating mortgage affordability, but housing benefit won’t be.
 That’s because housing benefit can’t be used to pay a mortgage, so it’ll stop once your mortgage completes, even though you haven’t moved house.

-Also, if you sell within five years you’ll have to pay back some, or all, of the discount.
+If you sell within five years you’ll have to pay back some or all of the discount.

 If you sell your home within 10 years, you must first offer it to your old landlord or another social landlord at the market price before putting it on the open market.